slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+> *"Four ways to make money: 1.
+Save people time 2.
+Save people money 3.
+Make people money 4.
+Make people happy" -- Sahil Lavingia*
+> *"Rich people buy time.
+Poor people buy stuff.
+Ambitious people buy skills.
+Lazy people buy distraction."  -- AlexHormozi@x*
+> *"To build product, «make something people want».
+To create art, make something «you» want.
+(The best do both)."  -- Naval Ravikant*
+> *"For the most successful founders, entrepreneurship is a pursuit of creative express.ion disguised as a business pursuit."  -- rapahelz@x*
+> *"The essence of American capitalism is to allow the rapid emergence of new companies, the essence of European capitalism is to do everything so that old companies do not die."  -- Léon Blum (1932)*
+> *"We are living in an era of woke capitalism in which companies pretend to care about social justice to sell products to people who pretend to hate capitalism."  -- clayroutledge@x*
 > *"Money never starts an idea; it is the idea that starts the money."  -- William J. Cameron*
 > *"Assumptions create hypothetical people.
 Curiosity guides you to real people.
 Real people have real cash.
 Real cash is more sustainable tha hypothetical cash.
 It's no surprise that hype is fabricated from the hypothetical. (...)
 To earn your First Paying Costumer, go help somebody."  -- Morgan Housel*
 > *"Don’t work for a company you would not invest money in, because when you are working you are investing the most valuable thing you have: your time."*
+- a company is somehow a machine - alfred lin
+- if we don't like teh guy that we are going to invest, we wait an year. - delay decision -- codie sanchez

+- When I was younger I moved to China to teach English.
+I got paid $15 an hour to teach a class.
+A friend of mine went to China at the same time.
+He instead offered classes to business people for $20/hour for a class of 5. $100/hour.
+Same product, different offer, different result.
 - the real growth happens through Merge and aquisitions.
 - you can run a company based on 5 points that fit a back of a package of a cigarette: low cost. every company its five points are different.
-- a company is somehow a machine - alfred lin
-- if we don't like teh guy that we are going to invest, we wait an year. - delay decision -- codey sanchez

 - Sell the problem you solve.
 Not the product.
 - cheap prices attract problematic customers
 - sustainable design is just good design.